DATTA1804/SecureIntegrate_Using_ServiceNow/README.md

 -> Approved Apps: If no threat is detected, the system updates dashboards and keeps apps in “Healthy” status.
 -> Flagged Apps: If malware or suspicious behavior is detected, incidents are created automatically for security teams.

-Tables & Fields
+1. Tables & Fields:-

    • Organizes monitored application data, threat logs, and anomaly detection results.

    • Ensures all integration health data is structured and reportable.

-Roles & Group Membership
+2. Roles & Group Membership

    • Restricts visibility of sensitive monitoring data.

    • Assigns responsibilities to administrators and SecOps teams.

-ACLs (Access Control Rules)
+3. ACLs (Access Control Rules)

    • Protects monitoring results and logs from unauthorized access.

    • Enforces compliance with IT security policies.

-Record Producers
+4. Record Producers

    • Enables admins to quickly register a new integration for monitoring.

    • Ensures consistent data capture for new third-party applications.

-Workflows
+5. Workflows

    • Automates threat detection to incident creation and escalation.

    • Connects monitoring results directly with SecOps and ITSM modules.

-Business Rules
+6. Business Rules

    • Applies custom logic to detect anomalies in real time.

    • Initiates automated remediation actions when risks are found.

-Client Scripts
+7. Client Scripts

    • Enhances UI forms with validation and interactivity.

    • Guides admins when configuring new integrations.

-UI Policies
+8. UI Policies

    • Highlights critical monitoring fields dynamically.

    • Simplifies configuration to reduce human errors.

-UI Actions
+9. UI Actions

 • Provides quick options like Acknowledge, Escalate, Remediate.

 • Helps admins act instantly on flagged integrations.

-Registering and Triggering Events
+10. Registering and Triggering Events

    • Logs anomalies as ServiceNow events.

    • Triggers automated workflows for real-time responses.

-Email & Notifications
+11. Email & Notifications

    • Sends alerts via email, Teams, or Slack when suspicious activity is detected.

    • Keeps admins and SecOps informed instantly.

 ---

 🎯 Use Cases :-

-● Continuous monitoring of third-party applications integrated into ServiceNow ● Automated incident creation for malware or unauthorized activity ● Audit-ready compliance reporting for all integrations ● Improved visibility into health and risks across external apps ● Reduced downtime and faster incident resolution with real-time alerts
+● Continuous monitoring of third-party applications integrated into ServiceNow

+● Automated incident creation for malware or unauthorized activity

+● Audit-ready compliance reporting for all integrations

+● Improved visibility into health and risks across external apps

+● Reduced downtime and faster incident resolution with real-time alerts

 ---